For most, sleep is something to look forward to at the end of a long day. Pajamas. A good book. And your most comfortable, homey place: bed.

 But for 25 million Americans, sleep is a tremendous challenge, and even more, a great health risk with sleep apnea.

 If you struggle with sleep apnea, its important to know that there are several treatment options available.
-Dr. Kiran Tipirneni, board-certified otolaryngologist at Florida Hospital, shares new and breakthrough treatments that can offer hope for those patients where conventional treatment has not been successful.
+Dr. Kiran Tipirneni, board-certified otolaryngologist at AdventHealth, shares new and breakthrough treatments that can offer hope for those patients where conventional treatment has not been successful.

 Understanding Sleep Apnea